indiqusdocs/yntraa/docs/Administration/ServicesManagement/WorkingwithAvailabilityZones.md

 ---
 # Working with Availability Zones

-Availability Zones (AZ) on Apiculus are a highly versatile and unique way of managing Service delivery and availability.
-Apiculus AZs are essentially control planes for underlying ISV, designed to handle a range of delivery scenarios.
-Apiculus AZs also take into account the limitations that an ISV may have (e.g., inability to manage multiple serviceable regions via a single management plane).
-In other words, Apiculus AZ can be seen as the 'delivery-level unification' of all underlying cloud services into a unified service topology.
+Availability Zones (AZ) on Yntraa are a highly versatile and unique way of managing Service delivery and availability.
+Yntraa AZs are essentially control planes for underlying ISV, designed to handle a range of delivery scenarios.
+Yntraa AZs also take into account the limitations that an ISV may have (e.g., inability to manage multiple serviceable regions via a single management plane).
+In other words, Yntraa AZ can be seen as the 'delivery-level unification' of all underlying cloud services into a unified service topology.

 ![Working with Availability Zones](img/AvailabilityZones.jpg)